dram/smlnj-mirror/dev-notes/llvm-notes.md

 ]>;
 ````

+The convention definition above specifies the decision procedure for assigning
+each argument of a function, from left-to-right, based on the type of the
+argument.
+The first directive says to treat all `i8`/`i16`/`i32` values
+as `i64`, since x86-64 general-purpose registers can handle any of these
+values via their narrower aliases.
+Then, the next directive says if the
+argument can be treated as an i64, use the first available register from
+the given list.
+For calls that do not make use of, say, the standard
+return-continuation register, an LLVM `undef` value can be passed in to
+that argument position in the LLVM IR in order to effectively skip-over
+that register during this convention decision procedure.

 Because the JWA convention does not really return (instead, we use **JWA**
 to invoke a return continuation), we delegate the return convention to
-the calling convetion.
+the calling convention.
 The following lines need to be added to the
 definition of the "root return-value convention for the X86-64 backend"
 (`RetCC_X86_64`):